DanielDimitrov1/aws-monitoring-terraform-iac/README.md

 - Store the AWS region as a secret variable under the key **AWS_REGION**.
 - Similarly, set the S3 bucket name in **AWS_BUCKET_NAME**.

-#### Notes:     Some configuration files and examples are included to illustrate real-world use cases.
+### ⚠️Notes: ⚠️         Some configuration files and examples are included to illustrate real-world use cases.
 However, certain resources and services may not be pre-configured since they depend on specific monitoring needs.

-#### Support:   For any questions or further assistance, feel free to reach out.
+### 📞Support: 📞  For any questions or further assistance, feel free to reach out.